garikisraelyan/CodeAssistant/README.md

 # CodeAssistant

-CodeAssistant is a C# web application that utilizes OpenAI's GPT to refactor the user's pieces of code.
+CodeAssistant is a C# web application that utilizes OpenAI's GPT to refactor users' pieces of code.
 This project is built with ASP.NET Core and uses Entity Framework Core for object-relational mapping.

 ## Prerequisites